jbroadway/docs/docs/2021.1/studio/getting-started/hardware-setup.md

 ## VR setup

-Flipside supports the Oculus Rift or Rift S with Touch Controllers.
+Flipside supports the Oculus Rift or Rift S with Touch Controllers, or the Oculus Quest with Oculus Link.
 Visit the [Oculus website](https://www.oculus.com/) for more information.

 ## Computer

 For specs on a VR compatible computer, see Oculus Ready PCs.

 > **Important note:** Flipside has only been tested using Windows 10.
-If you are on a different version of Windows and encounter issues.
-Please provide feedback through this link: https://www.flipsidexr.com/community
+If you are on a different version of Windows and encounter issues, please [provide feedback here](https://www.flipsidexr.com/community).

 ## Business users